thatskyapplication/.github/profile/README.md

 # Caelus

-Caelus is a Discord bot for [Sky: Children of the Light].
+Caelus is a Discord application for [Sky: Children of the Light].
 Feel free to invite it!

 🔗 [Discord invite link]